 Consider doing a social media ad buy to draw even more eyes to your campaign.
 Facebook, Instagram, and Twitter let you target ads to your audiences by age, location, interests, and more.
 And there’s no fixed cost for social media advertising, so you decide how much to spend.

-If you’re planning an ad buy, keep these best practices in mind:
+Whether you’re planning an ad buy or focusing on non-paid social media, keep these best practices in mind:

-- Know your objective for each target audience, like increasing participation in sports among local teens.
+- Know your objective for each priority audience, like increasing participation in sports among local teens.

-- Pick the platform that’s most popular with each target audience, like Instagram for younger adults and Facebook for older adults.
+- Pick the platform that’s most popular with each priority audience, like Instagram, YouTube, or Tik Tok for younger adults and Facebook for older adults.

-- Add images and videos to your ads to increase views.
+- Add images and videos to your content to increase views.

 - Follow our Tips for Promoting Move Your Way on Social Media.